sxy-sun/sxy-sun.github.io/_posts/2023-02-19-inductive-sensors.md

 math: true
 ---

-> This is my notes from the class I am taking "CEE 575 Infrastructure Sensing" offered by Prof. Branko Kerkez at University of Michigan.
-This will be archived under category `Robotics`->`Sensing`.

----

 ## Electromagnetic Induction

 [Electromagnetic induction](https://en.wikipedia.org/wiki/Electromagnetic_induction): We know that a current flowing in a wire would produce a magnetic field.
 To increase the measurable effect of the field we can spin the wire into a coil.